openstack/neutron-specs/specs/yoga/off-path-smartnic-dpu-port-binding-with-ovn.rst

 when an NIC Switch is visible via a PF, the "switchdev" capability is added to both PFs and VFs tracked in Nova.
 SmartNIC DPUs do not expose the NIC Switch to the hypervisor host, therefore, this capability is not discovered.
-To address that, the related Nova specification [7]_ relies on a different port type (``VNIC_SMARTNIC`` already present in neutron-lib) for the purposes of working with SmartNIC DPUs.
+To address that, the related Nova specification [7]_ relies on a new port type for the purposes of working with SmartNIC DPUs called ``VNIC_REMOTE_MANAGED``.
+The ``VNIC_SMARTNIC`` VNIC type already present in neutron-lib has been considered but it was found later that the fact that scheduling happens after resource request creation makes it to run into a conflict with the Ironic use-case).

-The OVN mechanism driver needs to be extended to also handle ``VNIC_SMARTNIC`` ports.
+The OVN mechanism driver needs to be extended to also handle ``VNIC_REMOTE_MANAGED`` ports.
 It will allow the port binding code to pick the right code-path and trigger the representor port plugging logic in OVN.

 Implementation
 ==============